Sixup Student Loans Review

 Sixup also targets a very limited market with their loans and so a lot of potential applicants will not be eligible.

 By focusing on low-income, first generation college students, Sixup provides an invaluable service to those who are least likely to attend college and often have difficulties accessing financing.
 For student loans without a co-signer, their interest rates are relatively low - though potentially higher than federal student loans.
-While the fact that they charge an origination fee is a drawback, it is a relatively small one and the benefits that a student would get from the additional programs and services they provide would likely outweigh the fee.

 While their current geographic reach is limited, SIxup will be expanding their loan programs nationwide soon and that will allow them to provide loans to more students.